ruggeri/tech-notes/programming-languages/haskell/07-control-monad-state.md

--- when you feed in the initial state can you then run things forward -- to get the current value `a` and also the current underlying -- context `s`. newtype State s a = State { runState :: s -> (a, s) }
+-- when you feed in the initial state can you then run things forward -- to get the current value `a` and also the current underlying -- context `s`.
+--
+-- I wish maybe that this was called StateTransformation.
+But oh well.
+--
+-- Why not simply write `runState :: (a, s)`, which is what `Writer` -- did?
+Because `>>=` is only going to pass the prior value, not the -- prior state. newtype State s a = State { runState :: s -> (a, s) }

-instance Functor (State s) where fmap :: (a -> b) -> (State s a) -> (State s b) f `fmap` currentState = State $ \initialStateVal -> (
+instance Functor (State s) where
+  -- Notice how `fmap` won't make any change to the current state. fmap :: (a -> b) -> (State s a) -> (State s b) f `fmap` currentState = State $ \initialStateVal -> (
     let (currentVal, currentStateVal) = runState currentState initialStateVal